For loop

 for <init>, <end> <body>

-is an expression, the value which initial variable iterates through tobody
+initis an initializer, explained belowendis an expression, the value which initial variable iterates through tobodyis a statement

 The initializer